To receive a TEACH Grant

 - Teaching English Language Learners (Grades K–12)

 †Walden University’s teacher preparation program is approved by the Minnesota Board of Teaching for licensure in Minnesota.
-Walden’s enrollment advisors can provide individuals with guidelines and other information about licensure.
-It remains the individual’s responsibility to understand and comply with the out-of-state licensure requirements for the state in which he or she seeks to be licensed.
+Walden’s enrollment specialists can provide individuals with guidelines and other information about licensure.
+It remains the individual’s responsibility to understand and comply with the out-of-state licensure requirements for the state in which they seek to be licensed.

 Prospective Washington State students are advised to contact the Office of the Superintendent of Public Instruction at 1-360-725-6320 or [email protected] to determine whether Walden’s programs in the field of education are approved for teacher certification or endorsement in Washington State.
 Additionally, teachers are advised to contact their individual school district as to whether this program may qualify for salary advancement.